Tag Archives: Nicole Kidman

 The Goldfinch isn’t focused on grief the way I expected.
 Yet, I’m not mad at that.
 My issue is that whatever the film had to say, it could have been better executed, story-wise and structurally.
 The lack of satisfaction and the emptiness I felt during much of, and by the end of the movie, took me back to that feeling of leaving a dinner party you’d been looking forward to with a largely empty stomach.

 Okay, there were one or two highlights, Young Decker’s relationship with Jeffrey Wright’s character and the tiny little crush I may have had on Aneurin Barnard’s character.
 Overall, I’m sure it’s unsurprising that I’m having trouble thinking of reasons to suggest you give The Goldfinch a chance.
 However, Tartt’s book is a Pulitzer Prize winner.
-So, maybe read it if you haven’t already.
+So, maybe read it if you’re especially curious.

 Happy Film Loving,